-The Property was chosen based upon the approved FEIS/FEIR for the Project.
 Staff recommends that the Board find that the acquisition of the Property is necessary for the Project.

-D. An offer was made in compliance with Government Code Section 7267.2.
+D. Offers were made in compliance with Government Code Section 7267.2.

 California Code of Civil Procedure Section 1245.230 requires that a Resolution of Necessity contain a declaration that the governing body has found and determined that either the offer required by Section 7267.2 of the California Government Code has been made to the Owner, or the offer has not been made because the Owner cannot be located with reasonable diligence.